Breeze/northwind-demo/STEPS.md

 Next we'll work on the API server.

+See [STEPS-Server-NET5](server/STEPS-Server-NET5.md) for creating a .NET 5 server.

+See [STEPS-Server-Core3](server/STEPS-Server-Core3.md) for creating a .NET Core 3 server.

 See [STEPS-Server-Core2](server/STEPS-Server-Core2.md) for creating a .NET Core 2 server.

-See [STEPS-Server-Core3](server/STEPS-Server-Core3.md) for creating a .NET Core 3 server.

 See [STEPS-Server-Node](server/STEPS-Server-Node.md) for creating a NodeJS server.